PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

-# Scenario 3 - Model was built using studio Notebooks and it needs to be deployed as a real time inference in another environment
+# Scenario 3 - Model was built using studio Notebooks and it needs to be deployed as a real-time inference in another environment

 For this scenario this tutorial will explain 2 different options: